openvcash/vcash-website/content/docs/RPC/GetUnconfirmedBalance.md

 getunconfirmedbalance
 ```

-The result is balance of unconfirmed transactions.
+The result is the balance of unconfirmed transactions.

 ```
 {